Contemporary-Physicslab/TN2985/chapters/Experiment_2_waterdropplet.md

 $$ \mathrm{Re} = \frac{\rho v d}{\mu}, $$ (eq:Re)

-with $d$ is a characteristic dimension, here the largest diameter of the droplet perpendicular to the velocity, and 	$\mu$ the dynamic viscosity of air.
-Figure {numref}`CdRe` gives the dependence of $C_D$ on the Re-number, for a spherical and a cylindrical particle.
+with $d$ is a characteristic dimension, here the largest diameter of the droplet perpendicular to the velocity, and 	$\mu$ the dynamic viscosity of air. {numref}`CdRe` gives the dependence of $C_D$ on the Re-number, for a spherical and a cylindrical particle.

 ```{figure} /figures/Experiment_2_waterdropplet/figuur1.png
 :name: CdRe